Explore Your Options

 • What problems does my soul ache to solve?

-• What activities make me feel expansive and light, as opposed to contracted and heavy?
+• Which activities make me feel expansive and light, rather than contracted and heavy?

 • What did I love doing as a child, before I was told what I should be doing?